hiteshjoshi1/commands/aws_learn/networking/vpc.md

 Can create your own New NACL in your VPC -- by default everything is denied in rules.
 Associate with public subnet

-Then add rules in NACL , inbound rules for 80(http), 443(https) and 22(ssh)  and epheremal ports -> 1024-65535
-Outbound rules (http, https and epheremal ports -> 1024-65535 )
+Then add rules in NACL ,inbound rules for 80(http), 443(https) and 22(ssh)  and epheremal ports -> 1024-65535 Outbound rules (http, https and epheremal ports -> 1024-65535 )

 Epheremal ports are required for s/w update and all.

-NACl rules ... are evaluated top down from Rule#.
+NACl rules -> are evaluated top down from Rule#.
 So Allow All rule on top will override any deny rules down below.

 A NACL can be associated with multiple subnets.
 NACL run before Security groups settings.